sujith-es/sujith-es/README.md

 # Hi there :wave:

-I'm Sujith Surendran and working as cloud engineer.
+I'm Sujith Surendran and working as Solutions Architect.
 I mainly code in C# and Python, but I am always learning new techonologies and tools.
-I am currently working on tranisition my role to solution architect and exploring various AWS services.
+I am currently exploring Hybrid cloude and various AWS services.

 I have expereince in

 - Application and web development
 - Big data platform
-- Cloud computing with AWS and Azure
+- Cloud computing with AWS and Azure and GCP.

 You can contact me at es.sujit(@)outlook.com